Goon (film): Plot

 With four games left on their schedule, the Highlanders need two wins to secure a playoff spot.
 On a road game in Quebec, after an opposing player concusses Laflamme with a heavy hit, Doug savagely beats the player unconscious and is suspended for the next game against Rhea and the St. John's Shamrocks.

-Doug encounters Rhea at a diner, where Rhea dismisses Doug's belief that he is a hockey player, insisting that they are both "goons".
-Though Rhea acknowledges Doug's physical prowess and gives Doug his respect, Rhea warns him that if they ever meet on the ice, he will "lay him the fuck out."
+Doug encounters Rhea at a diner, where Rhea dismisses his belief that he is a hockey player, insisting that they are both "goons".
+Though Rhea acknowledges Doug's physical prowess and gives Doug his respect, he warns him that if they ever meet on the ice, he will not hold back.

 The Highlanders, with Doug suspended and Laflamme hospitalized, lose to the Shamrocks.
-The aging captain of the Highlanders, an inexperienced fighter, challenges Ross to a fight, Ross offering a chance to back out but the player denies it, and Ross easily defeats him.
+The aging captain of the Highlanders, an inexperienced fighter, challenges Ross to a fight.
+Ross offers him a chance to back out but the player declines and quickly loses.

-Doug reaches out to Laflamme and promises him he will always protect him on the ice; the incident touches Laflamme, who reconsiders his animosity towards Doug.
-In their next game, the Highlanders lead 1–0 thanks to strong teamwork between Doug and Laflamme.
+Doug reaches out to Laflamme and promises to always protect him on the ice; the incident touches Laflamme, who reconsiders his animosity towards him.
+In their next game, the Highlanders lead 2-1 thanks to strong teamwork between Doug and Laflamme.
 In the final seconds, Doug blocks a slapshot with his face and his ankle is injured in the ensuing scramble.
-The Highlanders win, but need a win against Rhea and the Shamrocks in their last game for a playoff spot.
+The Highlanders win, but still need a win in a rematch with Rhea and the Shamrocks in their last game for a playoff spot.

-Eva breaks up with her boyfriend to be with Doug, asserting that Doug is who she's really in love with.
+Eva breaks up with her boyfriend to be with Doug, declaring that she loves him.
 Doug later allows her now-ex-boyfriend to beat him up, believing that he deserves it for coming between them.

 After two periods, the Shamrocks are beating the Highlanders 2–0.
 Rhea and Doug mutually agree to fight in the third period.
-Although Rhea manages to knock him down when Doug re-breaks his recently injured ankle, Doug refuses to back down and eventually emerges victorious, knocking Rhea's tooth out.
-Ross smiles at seeing his tooth, satisfied that he lost to someone he considered a worthy opponent.
+Although Rhea manages to knock him down and Doug re-breaks his recently injured ankle, Doug refuses to back down and eventually emerges victorious, leaving Rhea incapacitated on the ice, and knocking his tooth out.
+Ross smiles at seeing his tooth, satisfied that he lost to someone he considers a worthy opponent.

 Eva and his teammates help a seriously injured Doug off the ice and Laflamme, inspired by Rhea's defeat, scores a natural hat trick, giving the Highlanders a 3–2 lead.
 As the game enters its final minute, Eva comforts Doug in the locker room as he comments, "I think I nailed him."